 Kindle Vella: does this new service offer benefits for authors?

-(Important… Please be aware that that my opinion is based solely what I’ve read about the new service and my experiences with short and serial fiction; I haven’t used Kindle Vella.)
+(Important… Please be aware that my opinion is based solely on what I’ve read about the new service and my experiences with short and serial fiction; I haven’t used Kindle Vella.)

 Will this new service succeed?